 There are a few key limitations of the docking/MM-GBSA method.
 Protein structural changes other than localized side chain or small backbone movements are ignored.
 Allosteric inhibition or activation by nicotinamide or iso-nicotinamide binding cannot be tested.
 MM-GBSA method provides a fast, first estimation to more accurately rank order the raw protein-ligand docking results than docking alone 38; 41.
 While sufficient in detecting relatively similar binding affinities (as between AB and AC binding in Sir2) or large differences (as between AB and AC binding in SIRT3), MM-GBSA ignores a number of important dynamic contributions to binding affinity and mechanistic studies.

 Future simulations to obtain more reliable estimates of binding affinity differences between the AB and AC pockets could involve more sophisticated techniques.
 Accurate computational affinity predictions using more sophisticated simulations beyond docking are known to be challenging 42.
-For example, the customized templatebased induced fit protocol used for docking NAD+ into the AB pocket of SIRT3 could be extended to iteratively incorporate template based loop/side chain prediction with a flexible ligand.
+For example, the customized template-based induced fit protocol used for docking NAD+ into the AB pocket of SIRT3 could be extended to iteratively incorporate template based loop/side chain prediction with a flexible ligand.
 More computationally intensive molecular dynamics based simulations such as linear interaction energy (LIE), thermodynamic integration (TI) or free energy perturbation (FEP) have been shown to be more accurate 42 and include more degrees of freedom to dock to the AB pocket.
 TI or FEP studies are critical next steps, especially amenable to the manageably low number of protein-ligand complexes studied in this paper.

 In summary, SIRT3 is the major sirtuindeacetylase in mitochondria, where bioenergetics, oxidative stress, and apoptosis are controlled.
 In order to have better understanding of the basic cell biology processes as well as a pharmacological and/or nutritional target for intervention, the extensive efforts for development of SIRT3 modulators are needed.
 Experimental results reported here indicate that NAM, a noncompetitive inhibitor of Sir2 and hSIRT1, competitively inhibits hSIRT3 by competing the binding site at C pocket with NAD+, which reveals a different strategy for SIRT3 inhibitor design.
 Molecular docking is performed in current study.
 X-ray crystal structures of Sir2Af2 and human SIRT3 are employed as the starting point for docking analysis.
-In addition, incorporation of protein flexibility and backbone conformation change upon ligand association are tak into consideration.
+In addition, incorporation of protein flexibility and backbone conformation change upon ligand association are taken into consideration.
+MM-GBSA scores are consistent with experiment for the noncompetitive and competitive inhibition mechanism for Sir2 and SIRT3, respectively.
+Sir2 has approximately equal scores for NAD+ binding to the AB and AC pockets,, while SIRT3 has substantially better scores for AC binding.
+Computer-assisted drug design coupled with experimental confirmation has become an attractive alternative to the tradition in vitro and in vivo screenings.
+Taken together, we anticipate that the structural elucidation of the NAM inhibitory for hSIRT3 enzymes reported here will provide the direction for designing a new generation of hSIRT3 modulator.

+The noncompetitive and competitive inhibition mechanism by NAM in the C pocket provides for interesting further research into designing inhibitors and activators for hSIRT1 and hSIRT3.
+Ligands designed to dock into the C pocket of hSIRT3 may prevent full binding of NAD+ since NAD+ is predicted to unfavorably bind to the AB pockets.
+While still blocking the catalytically active conformation of NAD+ in the AC pockets of hSIRT1, C pocket ligands would have a different kinetic effect with hSIRT1.
+In addition, ligands exclusively in the B pocket may have a lesser inhibitory effect in hSIRT3 since NAD+ may not have a high occupancy in the AB pockets.
+Ligands binding to the A pocket are predicted to have similar affects for both sirtuins.

+[[How does our mechanism study direct the virtual screening/simulation/inhibitordesign work?]]

 MATERIALS AND METHODS